EugeniaSilantjeva/nd00333-capstone/README.md

 ## Model Deployment

-In my experiment, the AutoML model proved to be the best performing one.
-I deployed the model as a web service to an Azure Container Instance (ACI), using the environment of the best run and the entry script (score.py) that was created with the model and saved in the same directory.
+To deploy a model, I selected the one with the highest prediction score.
+In my experiment, the AutoML model demonstrated the best performance.
+I deployed the model as a web service to an Azure Container Instance (ACI), using the environment of the best run and the entry script (score.py) that was generated with the model.
 The script initializes the service and runs the model using request data.
 Reference: https://docs.microsoft.com/en-us/azure/machine-learning/how-to-deploy-existing-model

 Model endpoint is active:
 ![](Images/modelendpointactive.JPG)

-To query the endpoint, I created a sample input -  the clinical features of the first three patients in the dataset - and converted it to a JSON string and sent an HTTP Post request to the endpoint:
+To query the endpoint, I created a sample input -  the clinical features of the first three patients in the dataset - converted it to a JSON string and sent an HTTP Post request to the endpoint:
 ```Python
 df = df.drop(columns=["DEATH_EVENT"])